ra1028/swiftui-atom-properties/README.md

 }
 ```

-This is also useful when multiple identical screens are stacked and each has isolated states such as user inputs.
+This is also useful when multiple identical screens are stacked and each screen needs isolated states such as user inputs.
-Note that other atoms that depend on the scoped atom will be in a shared state and must be given `Scoped` attribute as well in order to scope them as well.
+Note that other atoms that depend on scoped atoms will be in a shared state and must be given `Scoped` attribute as well in order to scope them as well.

 #### Override Atoms

-Overriding an atom in [AtomRoot](#atomroot) or [AtomScope](#atomscope) overwrites its value when used in the descendant views, which is useful for dependency injection or swapping state in a particular view.
+Overriding an atom in [AtomRoot](#atomroot) or [AtomScope](#atomscope) overwrites its state when used in the descendant views, which is useful for dependency injection or swapping state in a particular view.

 ```swift
 AtomScope {